Comment on page

 Power outlets and other ports should be installed no less than 20" (51cm) from any corner.

-Make sure outlets and ports are at least 20″ (51cm) from any corner for ease of access.
+Ensure outlets and ports are at least 20″ (51cm) from any corner for easy access.

 Where practical, some power outlets should be located near the fronts of the counters.
-Locations can be on the counter itself, on an adjacent wall, or on adjacent cabinetry.
+Locations can be on the counter, an adjacent wall, or adjacent cabinetry.

-Where practical, some power outlets should be located inside of cabinetry, which can include drawers.
+Where practical, some power outlets should be located inside cabinetry, including inside of drawers.

 The breaker panel should be located on the main level/floor.